 3. Creates Goodwill

 How to Create a Formal Letter?
-(Steps and Format)
+(Steps & Format)

-There are various steps to write a comprehensive formal letter:
+There are various steps of writing a comprehensive formal letter:

 Include a short phrase or sentence to give a quick gist of the content of the letter.